-The U.S. Centers for Disease Control and Prevention (CDC) reports that as of Aug.
+The U.S. Centers for Disease Control and Prevention (CDC) that as of Aug.
 27, 24 of those people infected with a strain of salmonella have been hospitalized, but no deaths have been reported.

 The outbreak has been connected to whole pigs for barbecue and “fabricated pork products,” including offal, pork blood, and pork trim, that were produced from April 18 to Aug.
 26 at Kapowsin Meats in Graham, Washington.

 Following the discovery, Kapowsin initiated a recall of 523,380 pounds of suspected products that were sold around Washington.